AndrewClements84/TokenFlow.AI/README.md

 **TokenFlow.AI** is a lightweight .NET library for **tokenization**, **chunking**, and **cost estimation** across modern large language models (LLMs) such as OpenAI GPT‑4o, Anthropic Claude, and Azure OpenAI.

 It provides accurate token counting, intelligent text splitting, cumulative usage tracking, and real‑time cost estimation for any AI‑driven application.
+Now includes CLI utilities and performance benchmarking to support development workflows.

 ---